-This tutorial introduces how to integrate web service technologies into a Xamarin application.
-There is no shortage of choices when it comes to what technology to use.
-Xamarin will work with REST, WCF and SOAP.
+This tutorial introduces the process that integrates web service technologies into a Xamarin application.
+There are many choices when choosing this technology; Xamarin works with REST, WCF, and SOAP.
 Because of its simplicity and ubiquity, this tutorial will focus on how to use RESTful services with Xamarin.

-REST stands for Representational State Transfer and is a style of architecture for distributed systems.
+REST stands for Representational State Transfer; it’s a style of architecture that is used for distributed systems.
 It is a stateless, cacheable protocol that was originally designed to work on simple HTTP calls.
-Many of the major service providers, such as Twitter, Flickr, and Facebook, use REST as the foundation of their public API’s.
-REST is becoming increasingly popular because of their simplicity and platform independence.
-For example, REST makes it is very easy for a PHP web application running on Linux to communicate with a Java desktop application running on Windows.
+Many of the major service providers, such as Twitter, Flickr, and Facebook, use REST as the foundation of their public APIs.
+REST is also becoming increasingly popular because of its simplicity and platform independence.
+For example, REST makes it very easy for a PHP web application running on Linux to communicate with a Java desktop application running on Windows.

-The code samples are structured to incrementally add functionality as you progress through the chapter.
+The code samples in this tutorial are structured to incrementally add functionality as you progress through the chapter.
 There are four sample projects included in the solution:

-Android_demo1 – Basic web services using XML and JSON
+Android_demo1 – Basic web services that use XML and JSON.

-Android_demo2 – Async web services
+Android_demo2 – Async web services.

-iOS_demo1 – Basic web services using XML and JSON
+iOS_demo1 – Basic web services that use XML and JSON.

-iOS_demo1 – Async web services
+iOS_demo1 – Async web services.

-The code introduced in this chapter is already present in the samples, but commented out.
+The code introduced in this chapter is already present in the samples, but it is commented out.
 Use the Tasks window in your IDE to quickly find the commented-out code that is marked with a //TODO: task identifier.

-For more information on using web services in your mobile application, please consult Xamarin’s cross-platform Introduction to Web Services.
+For more information about how to use web services in your mobile application, please consult Xamarin’s cross-platform Introduction to Web Services.

 REST Services

-With Xamarin consuming RESTful services is an architecturally simple and performance conscious option.
-This section examines one technique to interact with REST services from client applications, and introduce the various tools and patterns used to parse the common message formats.
+When you use Xamarin, consuming RESTful services is an architecturally simple and performance-conscious option.
+This section examines one technique you can use to interact with REST services from client applications, and introduces the various tools and patterns used to parse the most common message formats.

 Calling Web Services

-The simplicity of RESTful web services has helped make it the primary option for mobile applications, since client interaction requires basic access to HTTP in lieu of a complete SOAP runtime.
+The simplicity of RESTful web services has helped make them the primary option for mobile applications, since client interaction requires basic access to HTTP in lieu of a complete SOAP runtime.

-System.Net.WebClient is one of the most common API’s for retrieving data from a RESTful service.
+System.Net.WebClient is one of the most common APIs used for retrieving data from a RESTful service.
 The following code snippet shows an example of how to call a web service to download a file from a (fictional) website:

 var webClient = new WebClient();